2027 FIFA Women's World Cup qualification (UEFA)

-The European qualifying tournament for the 2027 FIFA Women's World Cup to determine the UEFA teams that will qualify directly for the final tournament and for the inter-confederation play-offs will take place from 3 March to 5 December 2026.
+The European qualifying tournament for the 2027 FIFA Women's World Cup determines the UEFA teams that will qualify directly for the final tournament and for the inter-confederation play-offs will take place from 3 March to 5 December 2026.
 The results from the first phase of qualification will also be used to determine the leagues for the 2027 UEFA Women's Nations League.

 Format

 On 24 September 2024, UEFA approved the initial regulations and tentative match schedule for qualification.
 Following FIFA's confirmation of qualification slots, UEFA finalized the regulations for qualification which will occur over two phases: